Join the 7/21 live chat & demo: How to turn KYB & KYC into your competitive advantage

 • Employment information/source of funds

-Active signals also include any documents and photos that an individual may submit, such as a government-issued ID, bank statement, selfie, etc.
+Active data also include any documents and photos that an individual may submit, such as a government-issued ID, bank statement, selfie, etc.

-Additionally, with the move to eKYC, some governments, such as India and Estonia, have begun issuing forms of electronic identification (eIDs), which serve the same purpose as physical IDs.
+Additionally, with the move to eKYC, some governments, such as India and Estonia, have begun issuing forms of electronic identification (eIDs) that serve the same purpose as physical IDs.

 While the concept of an eID has not yet gained traction at the federal level in the United States, it has been embraced by many states.
 Arizona, Colorado, Connecticut, Georgia, Hawaii, Iowa, Kentucky, Maryland, Mississippi, Ohio, Oklahoma, and Utah all accept digital driver’s licenses.
 Depending on the state, these digital licenses may be stored in a secure app or even in an Apple wallet.